 At its most basic level, the term “long-form” as it relates to content refers to written articles and blog posts that are longer than your typical run-of-the-mill post.
-While standard post length seems to hover around 500-700 words these days, a long read is often at minimum 1,200 words and often extends well beyond that up into the 2,500+ word territory, however, content-length is not always the most important factor.
+While standard post length seems to hover around 1,100 words these days, a long read is often at minimum 2,000 words and often extends well beyond that up into the 2,500+ word territory, however, content-length is not always the most important factor.

-And truly, it’s becoming quite a trend largely in thanks to Medium.com, the blogging platform started by Twitter co-founders Biz Stone and Evan Williams.
-And while that site didn’t invent long content (waves hello to her bookshelf), it did put long-form content on the map as it relates to the digital space and how that translates into greater engagement.
+Long-form writing has become quite a trend largely in thanks to sites like Medium.com, the blogging platform started by Twitter co-founders Biz Stone and Evan Williams.
+And while that site didn’t invent long-form content, it did put long-form articles on the map as it relates to the digital space and how that translates into greater engagement.

 If you’re still scratching your head at this point, don’t worry.
-I understand.
-What makes long-form, long-form and what makes it work are puzzling things to contemplate.
+What makes long-form work are puzzling things to contemplate.
 After all, plenty of websites have featured long content in the past.
 Long-winded diatribes are no stranger to the Internet and the whole idea that the best posts are about 500-words got its start somewhere, right?